TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 (SubSec:LeastSquares:Introduction)=
 ## Introduction

 In Chapter 2, especially {numref}`Section %s <Section:LinSystems>`,  we studied linear systems.
-One way to write them down was  as a matrix-vector equation:  $A\vect{x} = \vect{b}$.
+One way to write them down was  as a matrix-vector equation  $A\vect{x} = \vect{b}$.
 We saw that a linear system could be either consistent or inconsistent.
 And if a system was inconsistent, that would then be the end of the story.

 In this section we will reconsider the inconsistent situation and ask ourselves the question whether there is a vector $\vect{x}$  that is in a  sense the 'best possible' alternative to a solution.